Battle of Hodeidah: Geographical location

-Al-Hudaydah, is a port city in Yemen located in Al Hudaydah governorate in the western coastline of Yemen.
+Hodeidah, is a port city in Yemen located in Hodeidah governorate in the western coastline of Yemen.
 The city is located on the Tihāmah coastal plain which borders the Red Sea.
-Al-Hudaydah is the largest city by population in Al Hudaydah Governorate.
+Hodeidah is the largest city by population in Hodeidah Governorate.
 Due to its location, Hudaydah port is one of the important and strategic ports in Yemen.

 Humanitarian situation

 The Yemeni Civil war is an ongoing conflict that began in 2015, closely followed by a Saudi Arabian-led military intervention.
 The war and blockade by the coalition has led to what the United Nations describes as the "world's worst humanitarian disaster".
-The port city of Al Hudaydah has played a crucial role in delivering imported food into the country.
+The port city of Hodeidah has played a crucial role in delivering imported food into the country.
 This role has been disrupted several times over the course of the war.

 During the 2015 Yemeni Civil War, the Houthi-controlled city's port was bombed by the Saudi-led coalition on 18 August.
 The port's four cranes were destroyed and several warehouses were damaged.
 The coalition asserted that the port was housing a hostile naval base, but humanitarian aid organizations stated the coalition's naval blockade was preventing relief from reaching those in need.

 In early November 2017, in response to a Houthi missile landing in Saudi Arabia, the Saudi authorities closed the port along with all other routes into Yemen.
-On 23 November 2017, the authorities allowed the port to reopen for aid deliveries, along with the Sana'a International Airport.
+On 23 November 2017, the authorities allowed the port to reopen for aid deliveries, along with the Sanaa International Airport.
 According to World Health Organization, Hudaida governorate has one of the highest malnutrition rates in the country.

 UN attempt at political solution

-Prior to the beginning of the battle, three-quarters of humanitarian and commercial cargo entering Yemen arrived via the port of Al Hudaydah.
+Prior to the beginning of the battle, three-quarters of humanitarian and commercial cargo entering Yemen arrived via the port of Hodeidah.
 Due to the risk of a humanitarian crisis if the port is besieged, the United Nations attempted to secure an agreement to manage the port under its jurisdiction and negotiated with the Houthis to take control of the port.
 The Houthis claiming that they have been cooperating with the international relief efforts to deliver aid to the Yemeni people.
 The coalition claims that Houthis use the port to raise war economy funds through taxation and smuggling weapons into Yemen, an allegation denied by the Houthis.
 A week before the start of the battle, the United Nations warned up to 250,000 of the city's 600,000 residents could be in danger.
-Martin Griffiths, UN peace envoy warned that the assault on Hudaydah would undermine the peace process.
+Martin Griffiths, UN peace envoy warned that the assault on Hodeidah would undermine the peace process.
 UNICEF Executive Director, Henrietta Fore, stated on 11 June that she was "extremely concerned" about reports of a military plan by Arab coalition to capture Hudaida.
 UN Secretary-General António Guterres, also said that he believed "intense negotiations" by UN representative can prevent start of a war.